 Examples of Savoy in Use

 You can also do combinations, such as Savoy Caps in bold or italics combined with bold.
+Most of the different kinds look very similar, so they work well together.
 The font family is extremely versatile and often used in magazines and invitations.

 How to Pair Savoy With Other Fonts